-- Increased hunger, even after eating - Unexplained weight loss - Increased thirst, dry mouth, and frequent urination - · Feeling very tired - Blurred vision - Slow healing of sores or cuts - Dark velvety or ridged patches of skin, especially on the back of the neck or under the arms - Irregular/No menstrual periods, and/or excess facial and body hair growth in girl - High blood pressure or abnormal blood fats levels - For type-1; Nausea, vomiting, and/or stomach pain

-Parents/Guardians of children displaying warning signs should immediately consult with the student's primary care provider to determine if screening for diabetes is appropriate.
+- Increased hunger, even after eating - Unexplained weight loss - Increased thirst, dry mouth, and frequent urination - · Feeling very tired - Blurred vision - Slow healing of sores or cuts - Dark velvety or ridged patches of skin, especially on the back of the neck or under the arms - Irregular/No menstrual periods, and/or excess facial and body hair growth in girl - High blood pressure or abnormal blood fats levels - For type-1; Nausea, vomiting, and/or stomach pain primary care provider to determine if screening for diabetes is appropriate.
 Following a diabetes's diagnosis, parents/guardians should work with the primary care provider to develop a lifestyle and medical treatment plan, which may include consultation with and examination by a specialty care provider, including, but not limited to, a properly qualified endocrinologist.